The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 automate tasks to improve educational outcomes and experiences.

-2.Can AI truly
+2.Can

-replace human teachers?
+AI truly replace human teachers?

-context, and the ability to foster critical thinking, creativity,
+cultural context, and the ability to foster critical thinking, creativity,

 collaboration, and social skills.
 They build relationships, understand nuanced